System environment (Hostname, DNS etc)

 If you have setup multi-domains, just repeat this command.

-Then we want to create a vmail user and group for the Dovecot service.
+Then we want to create a vmail user and group for Dovecot service.

 Create the vmail group: